Do you know how to use Chopsticks!?

 ● Move only the top stick up and down.

 Make it sure that the broad ends of the chopsticks do not make an “X”.
 If it make an “X” shape, it is wrong and it will be more difficult to pick up the food.
-So, let’s know more about the etiquette for using chopsticks!
+So, let’s know more about the etiquette for using a pair of chopsticks!

 1. Tataki bashi 叩き箸